Inaccessibility to Healthcare in America

 Summary

-Inaccessibility To Healthcare In AmericaIn conclusion, many Americans face challenges that restrict them from accessing healthcare services.
+Inaccessibility to Healthcare in AmericaIn conclusion, many Americans face challenges that restrict them from accessing healthcare services.
 The common challenges that cause inaccessibility to healthcare are the cost, geographic issues, limited doctor office hours, transportation difficulties, and limited education about healthcare facilities.

 If these problems are not brought to the attention of our country’s healthcare providers, then there will not be any reform to our country’s healthcare access.
 If there is no change done to allow better access to healthcare, it will result in more Americans having deteriorating health conditions and illnesses.